The Power of Drama

 Drama develops students’ creative ideas and abilities through the collaborative process of discussion, brainstorming, making choices, negotiating and rehearsing.
 Drama games and improvisation activities allow children to express a range of emotions in a controlled environment; a valuable part of their journey towards nurturing effective interpersonal skills.
 Social interaction and risk-taking within the realm of a drama experience can also have a lasting impact on children, freeing their mind of prejudice and intolerance.

-When children are empowered to be lifelong learners, effective communicators and the best they can be through an education in drama, they in turn will have a positive impact on their community.
+When children are empowered to be lifelong learners, effective communicators and the best they can be through education in drama, they in turn will have a positive impact on their community.

 As YB Yeats wrote, “Education is not the filling of a bucket, but the lighting of a fire”.